LunarVim/lunarvim.org/docs/plugins/02-extra-plugins.md

 })
 ```

-Make sure to run `:PackerLoad copilot-cmp` followed by `:Copilot auth` once the plugin is installed to start the authentication process.
+Make sure to run `:Lazy load copilot-cmp` followed by `:Copilot auth` once the plugin is installed to start the authentication process.

 ### [dial.nvim](https://github.com/monaqa/dial.nvim)